christianebacani/Roadmap/Introduction to Apache Airflow in Python/Introduction_to_Apache_Airflow.md

         )
         ```
         - **NOTE**: In *Python* the created DAG is referred as **etl_dag** but within *Airflow Shell Command* we must use the **dag_id**.
+    - We call it task for the component of a workflow that is implemented using DAGs.